Saudi, UAE discuss $70B crude refinery project in India

 The statement said the two sides discussed the initiative, first announced in 2018, to develop the refinery and petrochemicals complex, which would secure the supply of 600,000 barrels per day of Saudi and Emirati crude oil for India’s market.

-The project, which would be run by a consortium that includes Saudi Aramco and ADNOC, has yet to begin or secure land.
+The project, which would be run by a consortium that includes Saudi Aramco and ADNOC, has yet to get started or secure land.